-Launch a new Bitnami LAMP Production-Ready Stack deployment on AWS
+Launch a new LAMP Production-Ready packaged by Bitnami deployment on AWS

 Amazon Web Services (AWS) is one of the world’s most popular and reliable cloud computing platforms.
 It provides a comprehensive set of compute, storage and delivery services to build, deploy and manage enterprise, mobile and Web applications in the cloud.

 If you’re looking to deploy production-ready applications in the AWS cloud, the easiest way to get started is with Bitnami.
 Bitnami provides production-ready solutions for AWS servers, so that you can get begin using your new application for mission-critical use cases immediately.
 You can access and launch these production-ready solutions through the AWS Marketplace.